How to Use the Gradient Tool in Photoshop to Create an Image Background

 Generate natural lighting effects using linear gradients

-What are the Different Types of Photoshop Gradient Tool?
+What are the Different Types of Photoshop Gradient Tools?

 Linear Gradient